“Can I keep my local teachers’ association and get rid of the state and national teachers’ unions?”

 State and national unions control teachers in a culture of fear — using intimidation, isolation, and ignorance to keep us captive, so most teachers have no idea how the unions actually spend our dues.

 By overpowering the teaching profession, state and national unions have transformed our schools.
 Their negative impact is felt from outrageous sex education curriculums normalizing anal and oral sex for children, to activist teachers converting children into social justice warriors, to multi-million dollar attacks on school choice.

-Standing United For Kids and Country,
+Standing With You For Kids and Country,